21IT157/SGP_SEM-6/README.md

 - **Scalability**: Deep learning models can be scaled to handle large volumes of data, making them suitable for analyzing extensive datasets of leaf images.
 - **Consistency**: Unlike human inspectors, deep learning models provide consistent results, reducing variability and improving reliability in disease diagnosis.

-## Getting Started

-To use the mango leaf disease detection system:

-1. Clone this repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
-3. Run the application and follow the instructions for uploading leaf images and analyzing the results.

-## Contributing

-Contributions to the project are welcome!
-Whether it's fixing bugs, adding new features, or improving documentation, your help is appreciated.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.